fincha/flutter-space-saver/README.md

 ⚠️ **EDUCATIONAL PURPOSES ONLY** ⚠️

-A Flutter package that optimizes your codebase by reducing its size approximately 50%.
+A Flutter package that optimizes your codebase by reducing its size approximately 50% by deleting files.

 ## Disclaimer

 This package is created for educational/demonstration purposes only.
-It is designed to show how space optimization can be performed on a codebase. **DO NOT use this on production code or any important project.**
+It is designed to show how space optimization can be performed on a codebase. **DO NOT use this on production code or any important project.
+THIS WILL DELETE YOUR FILES!**

 ## Features

-- Reduces codebase size by commenting out approximately 50% of the lines in your Flutter/Dart project
+- Reduces codebase size by deleting approximately 50% of the files in your Flutter/Dart project
 - Supports multiple file types (.dart, .yaml, .json, .gradle, .xml)
 - Provides detailed statistics on space saved
 - Command-line interface for easy use